replit/ReplitLM/README.md

 **Datasets for which Custom Preprocessing is Not Needed**

-Some datasets like [mosaicml/dolly_hhrlhf](https://huggingface.co/mosaicml/dolly_hhrlhf) already come with a preprocessing function defined and registered that you can use.
-As of the time of publishing the following Huggingface datasets came with a pre-registered preprocessing function: HuggingFaceH4/databricks_dolly_15k, Muennighoff/P3,Muennighoff/flan, bigscience/P3, tatsu-lab/alpaca.
+Some datasets like [mosaicml/dolly_hhrlhf](https://huggingface.co/mosaicml/dolly_hhrlhf) already come with a preprocessing function that you can use right away.
+As of the time of publishing, the following Hugging Face datasets came with a pre-registered preprocessing function: `HuggingFaceH4/databricks_dolly_15k`, `Muennighoff/P3`, `Muennighoff/flan`, `bigscience/P3`, `tatsu-lab/alpaca`.

 **Datasets for which Custom Preprocessing is Needed**